passelma42/Field-Sequencing/docs/installation.md

 Save storage space on your computer.
 When you run the singularity container (wf-amplicon for instance), a *work* directory will be created in your project folder.
 The wf-amplicon uses different containers without you noticing.
 All container *images* will be downloaded each time you run this wf.
 And this takes up space on your HD.

 To avoid this, you can create a cache folder where singularity can store these *.img* files and use these instead of downloding them each time you run the wf.
+The cache foler can then be specified in a nextflow.config file.
+OR you can do as the error message expalains is to set the NXF_SINGULARITY_CACHEDI variable in you .bashrc file.
+Both options will be explained below.

+OPTION 1: create nextflow.config file
 Follow these steps to do just this:

-1. Step 1:run the workflow for the 1st time
+1. **Run the workflow for the 1st time**
 	Run the workflow for the firs time and don't bother about this warning:

 	!!!
 WARNING
 		If the cache folder is not set you get this warning:
 		*WARN: Singularity cache directory has not been defined -- Remote image will be stored in the path: /home/path-to/work/singularity -- Use the environment variable NXF_SINGULARITY_CACHEDIR to specify a different location*

-2. Step 2: locate the .img files
+2. **Locate the .img files**
 	The wf-amplicon will create a `./work/singularity` folder in your projcet folder.
 	```shell
 	pieter@UGENT-PC:~/Analyses/wf-amplicon/work